 Computer employees have the same salary/fee requirements except they can be exempt with an hourly wage, though that wage must exceed $27.63.

 You also have to be employed as a computer systems analyst, computer programmer, software engineer or something very similar and your main job duty has to consist of at least one of the following:

-– Designing, developing, documenting, analyzing, creating, testing or modifying computer systems, computer programs or computer programs for machine operating systems.
-This can include prototypes built to user or system design specs.
+– Designing, developing, documenting, analyzing, creating, testing, or modifying computer systems, computer programs, or computer programs for machine operating systems.
+This can include prototypes built for the user or system design specs.

 Blue Collar Workers